aisyahmunir/FYP/README.md

 # Smart Agriculture with Image Prototyping Development
-This the sample code of my degree final year project
+This is the sample code of my final year project